Sophie Dawes, Baronne de Feuchères

-Sophie Dawes (29 September 1790 – 15 December 1840), Baroness de Feuchères by marriage, was an English "adventuress" best known as a mistress of Louis Henry II, Prince of Condé.
+Sophie Dawes (29 September 1790 – 15 December 1840), Baroness de Feuchères by marriage, was an Anglo-French adventuress, born at St Helens, Isle of Wight, in 1790, the daughter of a drunken fisherman named Dawes.
+After working as a maid she became the English mistress of Louis Henry II, Prince of Condé.

 Early life

-Dawes was born in 1790 at St Helens, Isle of Wight, the daughter of an alcoholic fisherman named Richard Daw (or Dawes) by Jane Callaway, whom he probably did not marry.
+Dawes was born in 1790 at St Helens, Isle of Wight, the daughter of a fisherman named Richard Daw (or Dawes) by Jane Callaway, who were married in 1775 at St Helens Church.
 A blue plaque at her birthplace reads: